-He jumped up out of his chair and paced around the control room of the spacecraft.
+He jumped up from his chair and nervously paced around the control room of the spacecraft.
 "I can't get over it!
-I knew this was going to happen!"
-He muttered.
-"What are they going to do when I get back there?" he asked.
+I knew this was going to happen!" he muttered.
+"What are they going to do when I get back there?"

 The other chair was still turned away from him.
 Evina never got to view what was sitting there.
 Some squeaking and beeping responded to the man's question.

 "Do you think it was worth anything?" he continued.
 "I was only trying to help.
 Sorry for trying to justify it.
 I understand what I did is wrong, and I'll have to face the consequences now, no matter how severe."

 "So...
 I'll either be executed or locked away forever.
 That's what I thought.
 That is... unless it did work."